sandstreamdev/std/README.md

 ##### Questions

-- How to create object of the same keys and values?
+- How to create an object of the same keys and values?

 #### equals